 And if you call on him as Father who judges impartially according to each one’s deeds, conduct yourselves with fear throughout the time of your exile, 18 knowing that you were ransomed from the futile ways inherited from your forefathers, not with perishable things such as silver or gold, 19 but with the precious blood of Christ, like that of a lamb without blemish or spot.
 20 He was foreknown before the foundation of the world but was made manifest in the last times for the sake of you 21 who through him are believers in God, who raised him from the dead and gave him glory, so that your faith and hope are in God.
 1 Peter 1:17-21 (ESV)

 Faithfulness (allegiance) to Christ is an unmistakable earmark of those who truly know him.
-When our lives are finished and we stand before God, how we lived will be the final declaration of what we truly believed.
-Sobering, isn’t it?
+When our physical lives are completed and we stand before God, how we lived will be the final statement of what we truly believed.

-Reason #1: We do not really know Jesus.
+Reason #1: I do not really know Jesus.

-Nevertheless, our loyalty to Christ will be tested, and when we are in the midst of such, it can be difficult for us.
 Let’s take a look at such a case from the New Testament, an instance when many of Jesus’ followers decided to turn back.
-He had just announced to the crowd:
+Our Lord had just announced to the crowd:

 “Truly, truly, I say to you, unless you eat the flesh of the Son of Man and drink his blood, you have no life in you.
 54 Whoever feeds on my flesh and drinks my blood has eternal life, and I will raise him up on the last day.
 55 For my flesh is true food, and my blood is true drink.”
 John 6:53-55 (ESV)

 I don’t know about you, but that sounds a little weird.
-Was Jesus teaching cannibalism?
-Who was this guy?
+Is Jesus teaching cannibalism?
+Who is this guy?
 That is exactly what many in the crowd were thinking.
 Why did Jesus use such a strange way to communicate the truth of our union with him?
-Was there a better way to teach a deep mystery of God?
-I rather think not, nevertheless, by couching this truth in a difficult saying, Jesus revealed the hearts of his followers.
+Was there a better way to teach this deep mystery of God?
+I doubt it.
+God always does what is necessary.
+Nevertheless, by couching this truth in a “difficult” saying, Jesus revealed the hearts of his followers.

 Many of his disciples said, “This is very hard to understand.
 How can anyone accept it?”
 61 Jesus was aware that his disciples were complaining, so he said to them, “Does this offend you?
 62 Then what will you think if you see the Son of Man ascend to heaven again?
 63 The Spirit alone gives eternal life.
 Human effort accomplishes nothing.
 And the very words I have spoken to you are spirit and life.
 64 But some of you do not believe me.”
 (For Jesus knew from the beginning which ones didn’t believe, and he knew who would betray him.)
 65 Then he said, “That is why I said that people can’t come to me unless the Father gives them to me.”
 66 At this point many of his disciples turned away and deserted him.
 67 Then Jesus turned to the Twelve and asked, “Are you also going to leave?”
 68 Simon Peter replied, “Lord, to whom would we go?
 You have the words that give eternal life.
 69 We believe, and we know you are the Holy One of God.”
 John 6:60-69 (NLT)